KaranKool/Corda-reference/README.md

   <img src="Architecture.png" alt="Blockchain Architecture" width="500" />
 </p>

-The objective of this program is to insert,update,delete and query key-value pairs from db using Corda Blockchain.
+The objective of this program is to set up a network for creating a new car object from the manufacturer, which is shared by all the nodes in the network.
 In this project we will tackle the Blockchain layer and Blockchain API layer.
 The Blockchain layer is coded in Kotlin language and API in Springboot.
 The project contains a single node which interacts with the PostgreSQL DB through the corda flows. **No State or Contract is initiated in this Project**.
 The project also contains web apis for creating, updating and querying in the db.